-On April 20, 2021, the Issuers issued \$570 million aggregate principal amount of 4.750% Senior Secured Notes due 2028 (the "New Notes") and will use the net proceeds from the offering to fund the redemption in full of their outstanding 6.00% Senior Secured Notes due 2023 (the "2023 Secured Notes") on May 6, 2021.
+On April 20, 2021, the Issuers issued the 2028 Secured Notes and used the net proceeds from the offering to fund the redemption in full of their outstanding 2023 Secured Notes on May 6, 2021.
 On April 20, 2021, the Issuers deposited amounts sufficient to fund the redemption of the 2023 Secured Notes with the trustee and satisfied and discharged their respective obligations under the indenture governing the 2023 Secured Notes.

-See Note 16 - Subsequent Events to our Condensed Consolidated Financial Statements, included in this report at Part I, Item 1-Financial Statements for additional information.
+For additional information, see Note 11 to our accompanying Condensed Consolidated Financial Statements contained in Part 1, Item 1 of this Quarterly Report on Form 10-Q.